 GUIDE initialization tasks.
 Do not edit this code.

-Performs your initialization tasks before the GUI user has access to the GUI.
+Performs your initialization tasks before the user has access to the UI.

 Returns outputs to the MATLAB command line after the opening function returns control and before control returns to the command line.